 The Faculty of Medicine was the first faculty at Imperial to achieve all its departments holding Athena SWAN awards (dates refer to Athena SWAN application rounds).

-- Institute for Clinical Sciences; Bronze, April 2014
+- Institute for Clinical Sciences; Silver, April 2017

 - Department of Medicine; Silver, November 2014

 - National Heart and Lung Institute; Silver, renewed April 2014

 - School of Public Health; Silver, renewed November 2013